 About the Department

-The undergraduate CTVA major prepares students in academic and creative aspects of the media disciplines through study in one of six options: Entertainment Media Management, Film Production, Media Theory and Criticism, Multimedia Production, Screenwriting and Television Production, which includes a Narrative Pathway (i.e., episodic series) and a Documentary Pathway.
+The undergraduate CTVA major prepares students in academic and creative aspects of the media disciplines through study in one of six options: Entertainment Media Management, Film Production, Media Theory and Criticism, Emerging Media Production, Film Production, Screenwriting, and Television Production, which includes a Narrative Pathway (i.e., episodic series) and a Documentary Pathway.
 The department offers a Master of Fine Arts degree in Screenwriting.
 The facilities include two large dedicated sound stages, a green screen stage, a VR lab, a state-of-the-art screening room and the Gallery of Film Poster Art.

-Advisement is mandatory for CTVA majors prior to each semester’s course registration period.
-Only after receiving advisement will a student receive departmental permission to register for classes online.
-Incoming freshmen and freshmen in their first semester must receive advisement at the Mike Curb College of Arts, Media, and Communication Student Resource Center/EOP office.
-Freshmen in their second semester and incoming transfers must receive advisement from the CTVA undergraduate advisor, Kathleen McWilliams.
-Students are encouraged to email her for an appointment and to include their student ID number and Degree Progress Report (DPR) in the email.
+Advisement is highly recommended for CTVA majors prior to each semester’s course registration period.
+Freshmen receive advisement through the Matador Advising Hub.
+Sophomores in their third semester and incoming transfers must receive advisement from the CTVA undergraduate advisor.
+Students are encouraged to email the CTVA advisor for an appointment and to include their student ID number and Degree Progress Report (DPR) in the email.
 All other CTVA majors must receive advisement from CTVA faculty.
 Most of the options hold scheduled, mass advisement sessions, but students may also seek individual advisement meetings with faculty in their options.
 Please see the Department of Cinema and Television Arts website for further information.

 The Department of Cinema and Television Arts encourages students to investigate opportunities for overseas study.
 Certain courses taken at CSU International Program Study Centers in foreign countries may be used to fulfill some of the requirements for degree options offered by the department.